 COVID-19 has stopped this right in it’s tracks, so having adapted quickly, they’ve launched a subscription of the magazine where 50% of the sales will be going to help their vendors who normally rely on the income from the sale of their copies in the street.

-6. Sustainable Flowers: Every week, Petalon design two fresh bouquets using seasonal, interesting flowers.
+For only £38.99, you can subscribe for 3 months and have a weekly copy of The Big Issue delivered direct to someone’s door giving them something special to read and knowing that they will be helping people less fortunate. - Sustainable Flowers: Every week, Petalon design two fresh bouquets using seasonal, interesting flowers.
 They deliver these throughout the week before designing another the following weekend and starting again.
 This means they have a constantly changing offering, keeping things seasonal while making sure wastage stays low.
 They offer a constantly evolving, beautiful product at a low price.

 These are just some of the gifts that I have found.
 I love them because it’s supporting small businesses and also making sure that we take of those facing poverty too.